What you will find below:

 Causality is a big deal in insurance because it directly affects whether a claim is valid and how much the insurance company might need to pay out.
 Here’s why it matters:

 Fairness: Insurance companies want to be fair to their policyholders.
 If an injury or condition is indeed caused by a covered event, the policyholder should be compensated accordingly.

-Detecting Fraud: Unfortunately, some people try to make false claims to get money they don’t deserve.
+Detecting Fraud: Its not news that people try to make false claims to get money they don’t deserve.
 Investigating causality helps detect these fraudulent claims and prevents people from taking advantage of the system.

 Policy Compliance: Insurance policies have specific terms and conditions.
 Determining causality ensures that the insurance company is only paying for what the policy covers.